srkvatsa/cs-4782-final-project/README.md

 ## Acknowledgements

+This project was completed as part of the Cornell CS4782: [Introduction to Deep Learning [SP25] course](https://www.cs.cornell.edu/courses/cs4782/2025sp/).
+We express our gratitude to the professors and course staff for compute allocations, as well as their sustained advising and feedback.

-We would like to thank the authors of the original papers for their groundbreaking work in attention-based image captioning.
+We would also like to thank the authors of the original papers for their groundbreaking work in attention-based image captioning.
 Special thanks to [3Blue1Brown's video on attention mechanisms](https://www.youtube.com/watch?v=y1S3Ri7myMg) for providing an excellent intuitive explanation of the concept.

 We would like to wish our moms a happy Mother's Day!